-- "We all have the right to feel safe at all times" and Feelings - Early Warning Signs (the physical sensations we experience in our body when feeling unsafe or excited)

-- Safety Continuum (safe / fun to feel scared / risking on purpose / unsafe) & Problem Solving (How could someone feel safe even if...?) - "We can talk with someone about anything, no matter what it is" and Secrets - Networks (Identifying adults that we can talk with and ask for help if we feel unsafe /scared / worried) - Persistence Expectation (Persisting in asking for help until you feel safe again) - Body Awareness, Ownership and Private and Public parts of the body (including teaching and using the correct anatomical names for private parts of the body), private and public clothing / private and public places / private and public behaviours. - Personal Space (social distance) & Safe and Unsafe Touch - Assertiveness (body language/ tone of voice / NO GO TELL) - Theme and Program Reinforcement
+- "We all have the right to feel safe at all times" - Early Warning Signs (the physical sensations we experience in our body when feeling unsafe or excited) - Safety Continuum (safe / fun to feel scared / risking on purpose / unsafe) - "We can talk with someone about anything, no matter what it is" - Networks (Identifying adults that we can talk with and ask for help if we feel unsafe /scared / worried) - Persistence (Persisting in asking for help until you feel safe again) - Body Awareness, Ownership and Private and Public parts of the body (including teaching and using the correct anatomical names for private parts of the body - Personal Space (social distance) & Safe and Unsafe Touch - Assertiveness (body language/ tone of voice / NO GO TELL)

-If you would like to learn more about the Protective Behaviours Program and what you can do to help your children develop skills and strategies to stay safe, speak with your child's teacher, myself or contact Protective Behaviours WA (Inc) at info@protectivebehaviourswa.org.au or view the PBWA website at www.protectivebehaviourswa.org.au
+If you would like to learn more about the Protective Behaviours Program and what you can do to help your children develop skills and strategies to stay safe, speak with your child's teacher or myself.
+A free booklet is also included in this week's newsletter.